 After you’ve completed the IR35 calculator, let your Crunch Client Manager know the results so we can advise you on what to do next.
-If your score was in the medium or high risk category, we strongly advise you take action as soon as possible.
+If your score was in the medium or high-risk category, we strongly advise you to take action as soon as possible.

 We offer the following IR35 services:

 IR35 Enhanced Contract Review - £129.50 + VAT